 by high winds on June 26 which damaged several of the floats and flattened

-an army exhibit in Mackinaw City, but everything went smoothly on.
+an army exhibit in Mackinaw City, but the everything went smoothly on.

-the parades and all of those entries crossed the Mackinac Bridge between
+and all of those entries crossed the Mackinac Bridge between the events.

-the events.
-There were color guards from the United States Army, Marines,
+There were color guards from the United States Army, Marines, Navy, Air

-Navy, Air Force, Coast Guard and Civil Air Patrol.
-There were also many
+Force, Coast Guard and Civil Air Patrol.
+There were also many military

-military vehicles and bands, including the 5th Army Band & Chrysler
+vehicles and bands, including the 5th Army Band & Chrysler Imperial

 at special events around the United States.